Spanish Words You Can’t Translate to English

 Example: Soy estadounidense pero vivo en España actualmente.

-Rough Translation: I’m from the United States but I currently live in Spain.
+Rough Translation: I’m American, but I currently live in Spain.

 Learn to Speak Like a Native Speaker